Historical European martial arts: Ancient history

+The Walpurgis manuscript gives instructions on individual combat with the sword and buckler (a small, round shield) featuring the characters of a priest, a scholar, and a female who is named Walpurgis.
+The system contains seven basic guards and 36 sequences today.
+There were more but the pages were lost.
+The priest stands as the lead in most sequences, until the final two sequences where Walpurgis, the female character, stands in as the lead, delivering a shield-strike and a blow to the priest's head.

+Significantly, the I.33 manuscript illustrates a distinctive method of using the sword and buckler, which is different from the techniques found in most subsequent fight books.

 Post-classical history

 The central figure of late medieval martial arts, at least in Germany, is Johannes Liechtenauer.
 Though no manuscript written by him is known to have survived, his teachings were first recorded in the late 14th-century Nürnberger Handschrift GNM 3227a.
 From the 15th to the 17th century, numerous Fechtbücher (German 'fencing-books') were produced, of which some several hundred are extant; a great many of these describe methods descended from Liechtenauer's.
 Liechtenauer's Zettel (recital) remains one of the most famous — if cryptic — pieces of European martial arts scholarship to this day, with several translations and interpretations of the poem being put into practice by fencers and scholars around the world.